luixsa/luixsa/README.md

 - If you have a problem contact me on [discord.com](https://discord.com/users/1015845680067133480) 👀

 # My projects
-## RomanBot
+## AykoBot
-- Serving via Discord, Ayko Bot aims to perfect classical systems.
+- Serving via Discord, Ayko aims to perfect classical systems.
 - Did you like? then you can [add](https://discord.com/api/oauth2/authorize?client_id=1015702634423910512&permissions=8&scope=bot%20applications.commands) ^^

-## Raven
+## Bot Center - Botlist #Uptime
 - A [community server](https://discord.gg/mail) with Discord bot developers.
 - We also provide special support for junior developers^^
 - We host server-specific open source codes.